How to watch Doctor Who online: season 12 free streaming options around the world

 How to watch Doctor Who season 12 online in the USA

 Regular Doctor Who fans will be relieved to know that BBC America is once again the simplest option for watching Doctor Who season 12 in the US.
-It will be broadcast live on January 1 8pm ET and 7pm PT.
+It will be broadcast live tonight at 8pm ET / 7pm PT.

 Watch Doctor Who online for free around the world